PrefectHQ/prefect-openmetadata/docs/install_openmetadata.md

 ### Self-hosted Orion server

-When you install Prefect 2.0, this will not only install the client library, but also an embedded API server and UI, which can *optionally* be started using:
+When you install Prefect, this will not only install the client library, but also an ephemeral API server and UI, which can be *optionally* started using:

 ```yaml
 prefect orion start